Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Introduction

-Our approach differs from most previous analyses in at least three key methodological respects.
-Firstly, our study is a field experiment where we randomly assign sellers of a major Swedish street paper, \textit{Situation Sthlm} (short for ‘Stockholm’), into treated and control sellers.
-Street papers are sold by homeless or hard-up individuals, typically as a way for them to come into gainful employment.\footnote{The first street paper was the Chicago-based \textit{Hobo News} in 1915, and current examples include \textit{The Big Issue} (the UK), \textit{StreetWise} (Chicago), and \textit{StreetSheet} (San Francisco).} The sellers are paid solely on commission.
-To mimic lucky business conditions, treated sellers receive a bonus of ten SEK (about one US dollar) per copy sold.
-Sellers otherwise receive 40 SEK per copy, so our intervention is a 25 per cent bonus.
+To mimic favorable business conditions, treated sellers receive a bonus of 10 SEK (about 1 US dollar) per copy sold via a common Swedish electronic payment system known as Swish.
+Sellers otherwise receive 40 SEK per copy, so our intervention is a 25 percent bonus.
 We pay the bonus on sales of the October issue of the street paper, from the day of its release until the release of the November issue.

-Treated sellers increased both their sales and working hours while taking fewer days off.
-We find no evidence for income-targeting behaviour of the type commonly inferred in observational studies.
-Yet, when we analyze non-experimental sales data, we reproduce patterns suggestive of income targeting—demonstrating how experimental identification is crucial for causal interpretation.
+Treated sellers sold more papers.
+Measures of working time and days worked, constructed from Swish-transaction timestamps, move in the same direction but are mechanically sensitive to the bonus's payment mode, and we treat them as suggestive.
+Because the intervention bundles a piece-rate change with payment-mode, liquidity, and salience effects, we read the experimental result primarily as evidence against income targeting in this population rather than as a clean estimate of a wage elasticity.

+Applying an observational strategy similar to the taxi-driver literature to pre-treatment sales data yields a large and negative hours-wage elasticity that, taken at face value, would suggest income targeting.
+This estimate is substantially inflated by division bias: weather-instrumented estimates attenuate it toward zero, and a complementary test asking whether high daily earnings reduce next-day labor supply finds the opposite of income targeting (good days predict \emph{more} work the next day, not less).
+We read these analyses as internal consistency checks rather than as independent identification of the wage elasticity, given weak first stages for the weather instruments and alternative explanations for the next-day pattern.

-Secondly, following \citet{leeson2022hobo}, it is particularly worthwhile to examine behavior in persons who are frequently (rightly or wrongly) thought to behave less rationally. \citet{leeson2022hobo} study where panhandlers decide to locate along the Washington DC Metro System, finding that their time-adjusted earnings tend towards equality (partly reproduced by \citet{demeloetalreplication}).
-Similarly, if we find positive labor supply elasticities over transitory income shocks in sellers of street papers, it is stronger evidence of rational behavior in general than if we had studied members of some other occupation where workers are thought to behave more rationally.
+Second and relatedly, following \citet{leeson2022hobo}, it is particularly useful to test rational-choice predictions in a setting where such predictions are often viewed as least likely to hold. \citet{leeson2022hobo} study where panhandlers decide to locate along the Washington DC Metro System, finding that their time-adjusted earnings tend toward equality (partly reproduced by \citet{demeloetalreplication}).
+Their approach does not accommodate tests for income targets, but similar priors about the homeless motivate our study.
+Finding positive labor supply elasticities to transitory income shocks among sellers of street papers is informative about the reach of standard labor-supply models.